Before Intravenous Anesthesia Sedation

 If you are feeling sick or are unable to make your appointment and need to reschedule, please contact our office 24 hours prior to reschedule or cancel.
 This allows us time to try to fill that appointment with another patient.
 If there are multiple reschedulings or cancellations and it seems to be a chronic problem, we may need to have you seek care elsewhere.
 This is not our intent, and we will do what we can to accommodate your schedule.

-We will call you 2 days before your surgery in attempt to confirm your appointment time.
+We will call you two days before your surgery in attempt to confirm your appointment time.
 The time listed on your appointment card is your arrival time.
-Any late arrivals are subject to Dr. Smith’s discretion if your surgery will proceed or need to be rescheduled.
+Any late arrivals are subject to Dr. Smith’s and Dr. Stern’s discretion if your surgery will proceed or need to be rescheduled.

 Please brush your teeth prior and bathe/shower.
 This will reduce the risk of infection.